 In Fig. 1, we show the TOA energy flux components from the PPEs from each of the three phases.
+The ranges of acceptability for SW and LW (as denoted by the ellipse in Fig. 1) were defined by taking the observational uncertainty ranges given in Stephens et al. (2012), but tripling them (deliberately setting a lenient elimination criteria), and then expanding both the negative and positive thresholds by an additional 1 W m-2 to account for internal variability as estimated from SP (Fig. S5).
+Please refer to Appendix A for further details.
 In Phase 1, many parameter sets (72%) resulted in TOA energy fluxes that vastly exceeded our ranges of acceptability (as defined in Appendix A).
 In Phase 2, most of the parameter sets resulted in TOA energy fluxes that fell within the ranges of acceptability; the 20% that did not reveal the error in our predictions using the emulator since the parameter sets were chosen to specifically achieve TOA fluxes within the region of acceptability.
 In Phase 3, nearly all (97%) the parameter sets yielded acceptable results.
 It is worth mentioning again that in Phase 3, selection of parameter sets was based only secondarily on TOA fluxes and primarily on regional climate metrics (see detailed description of Phase 3 in Appendix A).
+Fig. B1 and B2 (in Appendix B) show predictions from emulators against model-simulated values for model output metrics as validations of the emulators.
+The linear relationships between the emulated and simulated results are very strong (regression coefficient regcoef>0.9 for both LW and SW), while the emulated results can predict the simulated results relative well, with coefficient of determination R2 > 0.9 for both LW and SW.
+Please refer to Appendix B for further details on emulator validations.